ammar-tanwar/bloglearnbay/posts/how-to-become-a-demanding-full-stack-developer-in-2023-all-confusion-sorted.md

 4. **Once you get a degree or a certification, try gaining practical experience.**

 5. **Working on projects is the key.
-Take part in coding competitions to hone your coding capabilities.**
+Take part in coding competitions to hone your coding capabilities.</i>**

 <img src="https://learnbay-wb.s3.ap-south-1.amazonaws.com/main-blog/blog/full-stack-3.jpg" style="width:100%" class="img"/></img>